Computer Science Data Science Facilities

 To access the server, open this file in a browser: file:///common/home/hedrick/...
 Or copy and paste one of these URLs: http://ilab1.cs.rutgers.edu:8889/... or http://127.0.0.1:8889/...

 - If all you want to do is run jupyter, you don't actually have to activate the python environment.
-You can run the copy of jupyter directly from it, e.g. for the python39 environment, /koko/system/anaconda/envs/python39/bin/jupyter lab ...
+You can run the copy of jupyter directly from it, e.g. for the python3.10 environment, /common/system/venv/python312/bin/jupyter lab ...

 - We have installed Jupyter kernels for use with Spark.
 See the next section.
 If you want to use Scala interactively, but aren't interested in Spark, you can still use Spark in Scala.
 You'll just ignore the Spark features.

-As of May 2022, our primary version of Python is 3.9, and Spark is 3.2.1, although we have older versions of Python.
+As of July 2024, our primary version of Python is 3.11, and Spark is 3.5.1, although we also have Python 3.9 and 3.10.
 We recommend using the newest one that will work with your software.
 Note that Spark 2 works with Python 3.7 but not 3.8, while Spark 3 only works with 3.8 and later.

-While our copy of Jupyter has support for Scala, we strongly recommend using Zeppelin if for Scala, particularly for classes.
+While our copy of Jupyter has support for Scala, we strongly recommend using Zeppelin for Scala, particularly for classes.
 The Jupyter version of Scala uses more CPU than it needs to.
 In a class this can cause performance problems.
+The Java kernel for Jupyter looks better, though it hasn't had much testing.
+We have both a Java 17 kernel and Spark with Java 11.
+(There were issues getting Java 17 to work with Spark.
+We have a workaround, so Jupyter will shortly be fixed.
+There's a test version currently in jupyter.cs.rutgers.edu.)

 For more information on our copy of Jupyter, see Jupyter.